Paul McGann: Later career

 In the years following his appearance as the Doctor, McGann continued to diversify his acting portfolio with the television and film roles he accepted.
 In 1997 he appeared as a concerned father in the film FairyTale: A True Story and later that same year as Rob in Downtime, then in 1998 he appeared as Capt.
 Greville in The Dance of Shiva.

 In the 2000s McGann's film appearances began to increase with films like My Kingdom (2001), Listening (2003) and Gypo (2005).
 Perhaps his most iconic role since Doctor Who came in 2002, when McGann appeared in the film adaptation of the third story from Anne Rice's The Vampire Chronicles, Queen of the Damned.
 McGann played the part of David Talbot, a member of the secret organisation the Talamasca, which researches and investigates the supernatural.
 Talbot has appeared in many of Rice's novels and has become a central character over the years.
 The film also starred Stuart Townsend, Marguerite Moreau and R&B singer Aaliyah.
 McGann has also been in demand for voice-over work in Britain in recent years, particularly on television documentaries and commercials.

 He also gained acclaim for his portrayal of William Bush in the final four instalments of the ITV/A&E television series Hornblower, based on the Horatio Hornblower books by C.S.
 Forrester.
 He initially appears in the 2001 episode "Mutiny", with Bush being the 2nd Lieutenant of HMS Renown (and Hornblower's superior).
 In the 7th episode, "Loyalty", he agrees to join Hornblower as his 1st Lieutenant when Hornblower takes command of HMS Hotspur.
 McGann again portrays Bush in the 2003 finale of the series, "Duty".

 In 2006, he appeared in the television drama Tripping Over.
 In 2007, McGann starred alongside Dervla Kirwan, Lorraine Ashbourne and David Bradley in BBC One drama True Dare Kiss, written by Debbie Horsfield.
 In 2010, McGann played a major role in a feature-length episode of long-running BBC mystery series Jonathan Creek, as well as appearing as a regular in the crime drama Luther.
 In 2011, McGann played a major role as an Assistant Commissioner with something to hide in the final episode of Waking the Dead and also featured in Simon Gray's Butley alongside Dominic West at the Duchess Theatre in London.

 In 2017, McGann joined the cast of the long-running BBC series Holby City, playing neurosurgeon John Gaskell.

-In 2021, he hosted the British Podcast Awards Gold-winning Noiser podcast production Real Dictators, a history show about the up to date facts on dictators of the past.
+Starting in 2021, he hosts the British Podcast Awards Gold-winning Noiser Podcast Network production Real Dictators, a history podcast that explores the lives, personalities, and regimes of authoritarian leaders.